yasitha18243/e16-3yp-water-quality-monitoring-and-usage-monitoring-system/nodeSoftware/README.md

-Sender contains codes for arduino uno board
-Receiver contains codes for NodeMcu board
+Sender contains codes for arduino uno board and Receiver contains codes for NodeMcu board